ViacomInc/data-point/packages/data-point/README.md

 ### <a name="object-reducer">ObjectReducer</a>

-ObjectReducers are plain objects where the values are TransformExpressions.
+ObjectReducers are plain objects where the values are reducers.
 They're used to aggregate data or transform objects.

 <details>
   <summary>Transforming an object</summary>